navuyi/NerdCoder-TUFIQoE-2021/README.md

   - If developer mode is disabled (equals to production/experiment mode), database connection is checked every time user enters new video
   - In case connection fails (most likely reason for that is Flask REST API is not running) YouTube player is closed and warning screen is displayed with proper information.
+  - ### It is advised to set developer mode to disabled during the real experiment.

 # [ N E W ] Throttling scheduling
-In the dist directory there is "scenario.json" file which should contain single scenario object.
+In the dist directory there are "main_scenario.json" and "training_scenario.json" files.
+In extension's popup there is section where we can choose what experiment mode are we running.
+Whether it is main session or training.
+Training session is shorter than main (shorter assessment and network throttling intervals).
+Extension will use one of these two files to schedule network throttling.

 In the "scenarios" subdirectory there is separate JSON file for each scenario.
-To use particular scenario one should copy it contents (SINGLE SCENARIO OBJECT) to the "scenario.json" file which is imported by the background script and used to schedule network throttling.
+To use particular scenario one should copy it contents (SINGLE SCENARIO OBJECT) to the "main_scenario.json" or "training_session.json" file which is imported by the background script and used to schedule network throttling.

 ### After each change in scenarios.json one need to reload the extension for the changes to take effect.

-### Exemplary scenario.json content
+### Exemplary scenario file content
 ```
 {
   "name": "Long scenario",